Monday, February 24, 2014

 3. "Inglorious Basterds"(2009)

-Quentin Tarantino quickly rebounded from his least successful offering(2007's "Grindhouse") to reestablish his ballistic brand of genre-defying death and destruction in his most complete and satisfying work since "Pulp Fiction".
+Writer-director Quentin Tarantino quickly rebounded from 2007's underwhelming "Grindhouse" to reestablish his ballistic brand of dialogue, death, and destruction in his most successful and satisfying work since "Pulp Fiction".
 Brad Pitt leads the Basterds, a bloodthirsty band of Nazi-hunting Jewish-American soldiers during WWII.
-It should be noted that QT has made as many stars as he's resurrected, and Christoph Waltz walked away with this fictional revenge fantasy(and the Best Supporting Actor Oscar) as the scene-stealing SS officer Hans Landa.
+Blonde beauties Melanie Laurent and Diane Kruger aid in a fictional revenge fantasy/black comedy that QT began constructing in 1998, culminating with a fiery climax in a French cinema.
+Oh, and a scene-stealing Christoph Waltz, walking away with the Best Supporting Actor Oscar, as the politely-pompous SS officer Hans Landa.
 I think this just might be Quentin's third masterpiece.

 4. "Up in the Air"(2009)